 - Helps customers proceed down your funnel by making them feel appreciated and giving them the right information

 - Promotes your other relevant offers tastefully

-Don’t let a conversion opportunity pass by failing to optimize your post-click experience.
+Don’t let a conversion opportunity pass by failing to optimize your post-click landing page.
 Start optimizing your thank you pages and emails and you’ll have more engaged prospects and customers.